 Washington, D.C. is the only national capital in the democratic world whose citizens do not have equal voting and representation rights.
-Over 700,000 residents, the majority of whom are Black and Brown, pay federal and local taxes but are denied fundamental civil rights due to the lack of statehood.
+The more than 700,000 D.C. residents pay federal and local taxes – just like anyone living in any other state – yet they are denied their fundamental civil rights due to the lack of statehood.
 That is why the Washington, D.C.
-Admission Act, S. 51, is so critical – a constitutionally sound bill to establish statehood for D.C. that has a real chance of advancing in Congress right now.
+Admission Act, H.R.
+51/ S. 51, is so critical – a constitutionally sound bill to establish statehood for D.C.

 The denial of equal representation for District residents is rooted in racism.
-Congress took away D.C.’s right to self-govern right after the Civil War, just as its many new Black voters started to exercise their political power and run for office in D.C.
-This lack of statehood rights continues to harm residents to this day.
-S. 51 can help correct these historic wrongs, but it will take all of us – especially those who have representation – to ensure it succeeds.
-This bill has already passed in the House and it's now up to the Senate to follow suit: Send a message to your senators urging support of S. 51.
+Congress stripped D.C. of its right to self-govern after the Civil War – just as its many new Black voters started to exercise their political power and run for office in D.C.
+This lack of statehood rights continues to harm residents today.
+H.R.
+51/ S. 51 can help correct these historical wrongs, but it will take all of us – especially those with representation – to ensure it succeeds.
+Send a message to your senators urging support of H.R.
+51/ S. 51.